 Did you know analogue phones switch off in 2025?

 How do you and your team make calls?
-Traditional phone lines aren’t just old technology – they’re scheduled for switch-off sooner than you might think.
+Phone lines that rely on copper wire networks have been around for decades, but they’re scheduled for switch-off sooner than you might think.
 So what’s going to replace it – and is it time to move?

-Wherever we’re doing that thing we call ‘work’ – the office, downstairs at Starbucks, or sweeping stuff aside to use the kitchen table, it’s more than likely we have an internet connection.
-And so talking over the internet now makes a lot of sense.
-Not least because it can cut costs and the faff of juggling different devices.
+Wherever we’re doing that thing we call ‘work’ – the office, downstairs at Starbucks, or sweeping stuff aside to use the kitchen table, it’s more than likely we have an internet connection, or at the very least, a smartphone within easy reach.
+The tools that will empower the next generation of business communications are readily available, so all we need is a service that brings them all together.

-For those in the tech business, this brand of magic is called Voice over Internet Protocol, or VoIP for short.
+For those in the tech business, this brand of magic makes use of internet connections instead of copper cabling and is referred to as Voice over Internet Protocol, or VoIP for short.
 It’s been around for a while, but huge advances are now turning it from a relatively niche tool – to something many of us are using as the main way to make calls every single day.
-Because once you’ve got going, it really is simpler.
-You’ll have the reassurance that your call quality will never be compromised.
-And it’s cheaper with reduced call costs.
+Because once you’ve got going, it really is simple.
+Thanks to the power of fibre optic cabling and 24/7 support from your ISP, you’ll have the reassurance that your call quality will never be compromised.
+And with many providers offering incentives like unlimited calls as part of a standard package, you’ll be saving on call costs too.

 But why should I care?

-Thought leader The Cavell Group puts small business owners at the center of this revolution.
+It’s not necessarily corporate giants leading the way however.
+Thought leader The Cavell Group puts small business owners at the centre of this revolution.
 Its 2016 report on VoIP found that companies with less than 50 employees, “Now account for 59.4% of the growth.”

 Are you future-proofed?

-And it’s not just costs that are enticing companies to switch (although the savings can be huge).
+And it’s not just costs that are enticing companies to switch.
 For companies split over multiple sites, even in different countries, everyone has an internal extension.
 And that makes dialling another time zone just like calling down the corridor.

 How does it work?